-International students, who hold F-1 visas, are not eligible for admission as non-degree-seeking students.
-They must enroll as degree-seeking in specific degree plans or programs.
+International students who anticipate holding F-1 status with UHCL are not eligible for admission as non-degree-seeking students.
+They must enroll in a degree program.
 Although their primary program must be degree-seeking, these students can enroll simultaneously in a secondary non-degree certificate or certification program.
-J-1 students are allowed to enroll in non-degree-seeking statuses.
+J-1 students or students in other immigration statuses are allowed to enroll in a non-degree program.